What should I do to get a student visa?

 What is the minimum TOEFL score required for admission?

 Meet one of the following requirements:

 - Score a minimum of 500 on the paper-based TOEFL, 173 on the computer-based TOEFL, 61 on the internet-based TOEFL (IBT), or 5.5 on the IELTS or 85 on Duolingo English Proficiency Test (Not Valid after Summer 2023 admission).

 - 460 or higher on paper-based TOEFL or 48 internet-based TOEFL or 5.0 or higher on the IELTS or 80 or higher on Duolingo English Proficiency Test (Not Valid after Summer 2023 admission) and a minimum of 12 weeks of intensive English language study at an approved Oklahoma institution.
-At least two-thirds of the 12 weeks must be instruction at an advanced level.
+At least two-thirds of the 12 weeks must be instruction at an intensive level.

 - Submit an official transcript reflecting 24 completed college hours of accredited college work at a college or university in the United States.

 - Submit an official U.S. high school transcript, with date of graduation, which indicates that all curricular requirements have been met.
 A list of curricular requirements is available from the Admissions Office.